Local College Access Networks

 – Marlene Spalten, CEO Community Foundation of Tampa Bay

-LCANs organize community leaders around a single goal: to increase the proportion of residents holding a high-quality postsecondary degree or credential, contributing to Florida’s postsecondary attainment goal of 60% by the year 2025.
+LCANs organize community leaders around a single goal: to increase the proportion of working-age Floridians with a degree or workforce-relevant credential to 60% by the year 2030.
 LCANs set goals focused on student success, agree on metrics, report results, and hold partners accountable for performance.

 LCANs use the collective impact framework for social change.
 This helps them balance the long-term nature of system change with quick wins that build public support, enthusiasm, and momentum.